Jane Stapleton, Co-Founder and President

 Adia Daniels, OVW Campus Program Manager

-Lee Helmken Cherry, OVW Campus Training and Technical Assistance Project Director, Curriculum and Training Developer
+Lee Helmken Cherry, OVW Campus Training and TA Project Director | Curriculum Developer & Director of Training Development

 Lee Helmken Cherry, MPH, CHES, is the OVW Campus Training and Technical Assistance Project Director, providing project management for Soteria Solutions’ Office on Violence Against Women (OVW) Campus Grant Program Technical Assistance Provider team and deliverables, with a focus on supporting campus grantees with strategic planning and assessment.